dnsimple/dnsimple-support/content/articles/multi-factor-authentication-enforcement.md

 <div class="section-steps" markdown="1">
 ##### To disable multi-factor authentication

-1. Log in to DNSimple with your user credentials.
-1. Go to your account settings by selecting the <label>Settings</label> or <label>Account Settings</label> link from the navigation.
+1. Go to your account settings by selecting the relevant account, and clicking *Account*.

     ![Settings menu](/files/account-settings-access.jpg)